nplrkn/alsoran/README.md

 ## A quick tour

-The follwoing test shows the Alsoran CU-CP carrying out UE registration and session establishment.
+The following test shows the Alsoran CU-CP carrying out UE registration and session establishment.
 ```
 RUST_LOG=info cargo test successful_pdu_session_setup --test pdu_session -- --nocapture
 ```

 This test shows two workers starting up, and the Coordinator instructing the workers how to initialize their NGAP, E1AP and F1AP interfaces.
 ```
-RUST_LOG=info cargo test two_workers --test two_workers -- --nocapture
+RUST_LOG=info cargo test two_workers_base --test two_workers -- --nocapture
 ```

-You can packet capture during this test by running the following in parallel.
+You can packet capture during these tests by running the following in parallel.
 ```
 sudo tcpdump -w alsoran.pcap -i lo port 38472 or port 38412 or port 38462
 ```